China Confirms British Consulate Employee Held On 'Administrative Detention'

 Although consulate officials suspected he'd been detained by Chinese authorities, Cheng's exact whereabouts had been unknown to family and friends since he disappeared on Aug.
 8 in Shenzhen, a city in China's Guangdong province just across the border from Hong Kong.

-China's Foreign Ministry spokesman Geng Shuang, speaking at a daily briefing, said that the consulate employee had been given 15 days of "administrative detention" by Chinese authorities and was being held in Shenzhen.
+China's Foreign Ministry spokesman Geng Shuang, speaking at a daily briefing, said that the consulate employee had been given 15 days of "administrative detention" by Chinese authorities and was being held in Shenzhen for violating unspecified security regulations.

 He gave no further details, but if Cheng was detained on Aug.
 8, it could mean that he would be freed in the coming days.